vertec-io/bevy_eventwork/docs/getting-started/eventwork-sync.md

 }
 ```

-That's it!
 Your server is now synchronizing Position and Velocity components to any connected clients.

 ---